About Mount Everest

 Then we’ll visit the famous Swayambunath, one of Nepal’s oldest Buddhist temples.
 Also known as the Monkey Temple, you will get great views of the whole city after climbing many steps to the top!

-This afternoon we’ll spend time at one of our partner Deaf associations in Kathmandu.
+This afternoon we’ll also meet some deaf Nepali people from one of our partner Deaf associations in Kathmandu.
 Take the opportunity to find out about the local Deaf culture, Nepali sign language and their lifestyle in Nepal.

 Dinner in a local Nepali restaurant.